pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/5-pride-and-moral-perfection.md

 **Moral perfection is not**:

-- Moral infallibility; no volitional consciousness can be infallible.
+- Moral infallibility; no volitional consciousness can be infallible
-- A fixed state of perfection; life and thus the pursuit of morality (i.e. the code of values with life as the standard) is an active, lifelong commitment.
+- A fixed state of perfection; life and thus the pursuit of morality (i.e. the code of values with life as the standard) is an active, lifelong commitment
-- The best possible imaginable.
+- The best possible imaginable

 ---